 Learning the Language

 For those who are unfamiliar with Spanish, and language in general, when you live in a pueblo or small town like where Ryan lives, you could have a phrase that literally means one thing but is referred to as another.
-Ryan explained, “the most common phrase I notice is that in a Valencian bar, one might ask for a “tanque” when ordering a large beer.
-In a Castellano bar in a city of Valencia, the bartender would correctly lift a glass and ask, ‘jarra?’”
+Ryan explained, “the most common phrase I notice is that in a Valencian bar, one might ask for a tanque when ordering a large beer.
+In a Castellano bar, the bartender would lift and ask, jarra?

 What is a typical day at your school like?